indeep-xyz/docker-ip-register/README.md

 ### Lazy execution

-You should excute lazily this script in case of that you make a container run in foreground.
+You should execute lazily docker-ip-register in case of that you resolve the container's hostname by Unbound server running in Docker host　while you make a container run in foreground.

 ~~~shell
 # docker-ip-register executes in background